theantichris/Simple-Plugin-Framework/README.md

 ## Creating WordPress Objects

-The framework contains classes for creating custom post types, taxonomies, pages, and settings.
+The framework contains classes for creating post types, taxonomies, pages, and settings.
+These classes inherit from the WordPressObject class.

+### WordPressObject

+The WordPressObject class provides some common methods the other classes use and a static property for defining your text domain.
+This is an abstract class and cannot be instantiated.

+#### Text Domain

+To specify the text domain for your plugin set the static property $textDomain on the WordPressObject class.
+This is optional and the framework will work fine without this being set.

+    WordPressObject::$textDomain = 'my-text-domain';

+#### makeSingular()

+The makeSingular() method takes a word as a string and returns the singular version of the word.
+The PostType and Taxonomy classes use this to generate labels.
+This is a protected method and gets called automatically where it is needed.

+#### getSlug()

+This public method passes an object's $name property through the WordPress [sanitize_title()](http://codex.wordpress.org/Function_Reference/sanitize_title) function and returns that value.

+    echo $someObject->getSlug();

-### Custom Post Types
+### Post Types

-The CustomPostType class requires the name of the post type upon construction.
-Optionally, you can pass in your text domain.
-The name you pass in must be plural for the post type labels to be setup correctly.
+The PostType class constructor requires the name of the post type to be created.
+The name must be plural for the labels to be generated correctly.

-The CustomPostType class constructor sets up the labels for the post type and then ties the [register_post_type()](http://codex.wordpress.org/Function_Reference/register_post_type) function and adds the function to the [init](http://codex.wordpress.org/Plugin_API/Action_Reference/init) hook.
-The frameworks checks if the post type exists before adding it.
+The PostType class constructor generates the labels for the post type and then ties the [register_post_type()](http://codex.wordpress.org/Function_Reference/register_post_type) function to the [init](http://codex.wordpress.org/Plugin_API/Action_Reference/init) hook.

-    $postType = new CustomPostType('My Post Type');
+    $postType = new PostType('My Post Type');

-The rest of the properties for CustomPostType have defaults set to create a basic publicly facing post type but can be overridden using their setters.
-All setters can be chained.
+The rest of the properties for PostType have defaults set to create a basic, publicly facing post type but can be overridden using setters.

 #### setDescription()